 The Rogers Platinum Mastercard now gives you 4% cash back on ALL foreign purchases and 1.75% cash back on all other purchases – the richest cash back rate for a no-fee card in Canada.
 On $10,000 of foreign spend that’s $400 in rewards earnings.

-or Amazon Visa card (the Amazon credit card is no longer offered to NEW applicants in Canada as of April 3rd, 2017) waive the 2.5% foreign transaction fee, but only offer 1% in rewards or less.
+Marriott Rewards and Amazon Visa cards (neither card is offered to new applicants in Canada as of September, 2017) waive the 2.5% foreign transaction fee, but only offer 1% or less in rewards.

-The Rogers Mastercard foreign transaction subsidy is different than the Amazon or Marriott Rewards cards, but still offers significantly more value than either of those cards.
+Rogers Mastercard’s foreign transaction subsidy is structured differently than the Home Trust Preferred Visa Card’s fee waiver, but still offers significant value.
 Rogers offers 4% cash back on foreign purchases, but charges 2.5% in foreign transaction fees – the net cash back rate is thus 4% cash back – 2.5% fx fee = 1.5% in net cash back.
-The Amazon card used to offer 1% cash back with no foreign transaction fees, 1% cash back – 0% fx fee = 1% in net cash back.
-As a result, Rogers offers 50% more cash back than the Amazon Visa card.

 Comparison of Canadian Credit Card Foreign Transactions Fees